 2. Pull-Up

-The pull-up is an upper-body strength movement that targets your back, chest, shoulders, and arms.
-Performing a pull-up is often a challenge for beginners and even experienced athletes.
+The pull-up is an upper-body strength exercise that targets your back and bicep.
+Pull ups are a challenge for beginners and experienced athletes.

-The pull-up increases the strength, thickness, and width of your back, specifically your lats.
-The lats are what influences back width and form the “V” in the upper back.
+It increases the strength, thickness, and width of your back, specifically your lats.
+The lats are what make the back wide and form the “V” in the upper back.

 How To Do